Fall 2019/Winter 2020

 - Instructor: Shannon Perry

-- Course description: The course will trace the role of the photographer and the use of photography in the periodical market, focusing on the period 1900-1999.
-We will examine the use of photography from its first appearances in early illustrated news, to the introduction of online commercial content, and the impact of these photographs/photographers on consumers visual literacy in the 20th century.
+- Description: The course will trace the role of the photographer and the use of photography in the periodical market, focusing on the period 1900-1999.
+We will examine the use of photography from its first appearances in early illustrated news, to the introduction of online commercial content, and the impact of these photographs/photographers on consumers’ visual literacy in the 20th century.
 Topics to be explored include: development of photojournalism; evolving role of the “photojournalist”; fashion photography / photographers; advertising / commercial photography; role of photo editors; rise and demise of picture magazines, such as LIFE.

 - Evaluation: TBA